All About The Barleyshakes

 Behind the Music

 Alan Kelly founder member of the band and a true Dubliner.
 Alan began his musical career very early on the stage at the Olympia Theatre, he then went on to pick up this brother ‘s old battered acoustic guitar and busk his way around Europe before forming the Barleyshakes in Dublin in 1994 with Ray Mc Cormac and Dave Hingerty.
 He has won the Queensland Music Award for world music composition and recorded as a soloist for the Lord of the Rings soundtrack with the New Zealand Symphony Orchestra under the direction of Howard Shore.
-A barefoot Peter Jackson made him a cup of tea at this memorable recording session.
 Recently Alan won the Producer of the year award for Australian Celtic Music.

 Steve Cook is the Swiss army knife of musicians, there seems no end to the list of instruments he can master.
 To date he plays mandolin, banjo, fiddle, electric guitar and sings in the Barleyshakes.
 Besides collecting instruments, he also collects jokes and stories and covers for Alan when he breaks a string or has to switch tunings.
 Steve also runs the Maleny Celtic tunes class every Wednesday evening, running for 11 years now.

-Joe Morris is Californian born and it was here he found his lover of Ska and Reggae, which he incorporates into the Barleyshakes songs and tunes with joy and life.
+Joe Morris is Californian born and it was here he found his love of Ska and Reggae, which he incorporates into the Barleyshakes songs and tunes with joy and life.
 Joe is he laid back one and can often be seen staring into space when all around him is in chaos.
-Joe or Mr Morris is a devoted and popular Film and TV teacher at Sunshine Beach State High School.

 Belinda Tucker plays flute and whistles in the band and is a new mother of two young girls.
 Belinda has the ability to put on an amazing performance after very little sleep these days.
 Her unbridled positivity and high energy would put the annoyingly happiest Californian to shame.
-Belinda is one of two members of the band who live in Brisvegas and not on the Sunshine Coast.
+Belinda is one of three members of the band who live in Brisvegas and not on the Sunshine Coast.
 Belinda is a full time music teacher in Brisbane .